jamesroutley/routley.io/content/posts/bespoke-software-rss-aggregator.md

 Historically, I would have built this as a CLI tool, so other people could use it to generate their own RSS aggregators.
 This adds a number of things I'd need to think about.
-For example:
+For example I'd need to:

-- I'd need to define a way to let people specify feeds to pull posts from.
-This would probably be a JSON/YAML/TOML config file, which we'd need to read and parse.
+- Define a way to let people specify feeds to pull posts from.
+This would probably be a config file with a pre-defined syntax, which we'd need to read and parse.
-- The config file would need a pre-defined format, which I'd need to design.
-- Users might not want to use GitHub Pages, so I'd need to let the user specify the name of the file to output HTML to.
+- Let the user specify the name of the file to output HTML to in case they don't want to use GitHub Pages.
-- I'd want to update the script to read multiple feeds concurrently, so it remains fast for users who subscribe to large numbers of feeds.
-- I'd want to let users specify their own CSS, rather than hard coding it into the HTML template.
+- Let users specify their own CSS, rather than hard coding it into the HTML template.
-- I'd want the code which generates the RSS aggregator to be in a separate repo from the repo which stores and serves my RSS aggregator, so users can clone or fork it without getting things specific to my aggregator.
+- Store the code which generates the RSS aggregator to be in a separate repo from the repo which stores and serves my RSS aggregator, so users can clone or fork it without getting things specific to my aggregator.
+- Update the script to read multiple feeds concurrently, so it remains fast for users who subscribe to large numbers of feeds.

 None of these are particularly difficult to add, but each adds to the total complexity of the project.
 In my day job as a software engineer, I write a lot of code which is 'used' by other people - sometimes directly, but also indirectly when they read it, make changes to it and keep it running in production.
-Writing code that other people use requires extra work, and sometimes it's nice to step back from it and write code that's just for yourself.
+Writing code that other people use requires extra work.
+Sometimes it's nice to step back from it and write code that's just for yourself.

 <!-- prettier-ignore-start -->
 [^rss]: [RSS](https://en.wikipedia.org/wiki/RSS) stands for 'Really Simple
     Syndication'.
 It's a protocol that lets websites list their content in a machine-readable format.
+Applications can read RSS feeds to pull content from multiple websites into one place.

 [^aggregator]: I call it an 'RSS aggregator' rather than the more common 'RSS
-    reader' because mine doesn't actually let you read any of the content directly - it just links out to the source webpages
+    reader' because mine doesn't let you read any of the content directly - it just links out to the source webpages.
 <!-- prettier-ignore-end -->